iuiaoin/wechat-gptbot/README.md

 > A wechat robot based on ChatGPT with no risk, very stable! 🚀
 > English | [中文文档](README_ZH.md)

+## 🎤 Introduction

+> When I use bots based on `itchat` and `wechaty`, I often encounter the risk of account restrictions when scanning codes to log in.
+Refer to [#158](https://github.com/AutumnWhj/ChatGPT-wechat-bot/issues/158).
+Is there a safe way to use wechat bots?
+Here it is~

 ## 🌟 Features

 - [x] **Extremely Stable：** Implement based on windows hook, no worry about risk of wechat account restriction